 While WTI is the benchmark of choice in North America, Brent crude is actually more common around the world.
 Not only is Brent the benchmark for oil futures in London, but most oil and fuel contracts in Europe, Africa, and the Mideast are benchmarked to this version of crude.

-Mind The Structure
+Mind the Structure

 Prospective oil ETF investors also need to pay attention to the structure of the investment they are considering.
-Which contracts a fund buys, and how often the manager has to turn them over, not only impacts the performance of the fund (trading costs money), but also alters the price exposure and correlation.
+Which contracts a fund buys, and how often the manager has to turn them over, impacts not only the performance of the fund (trading costs money), but also alters the price exposure and correlation.

-The Names To Know
+The Names to Know